Ke'Bryan Hayes Player Props: Pirates vs. Cardinals

 - TV Channel: SportsNet PT

 Looking to place a prop bet on Ke'Bryan Hayes?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Ke'Bryan Hayes At The Plate

-- Hayes has 12 doubles, four triples, two home runs and 15 walks while hitting .221.
+- Hayes is hitting .231 with 13 doubles, four triples, three home runs and 15 walks.

-- Hayes has reached base via a hit in 31 games this year (of 51 played), and had multiple hits in 13 of those games.
+- Hayes has picked up a hit in 61.5% of his 52 games this year, with more than one hit in 26.9% of those games.

-- He has hit a long ball in two of 51 games played this season, and in 0.9% of his plate appearances.
+- Looking at the 52 games he has played this year, he's hit a long ball in three of them (5.8%), and in 1.3% of his trips to the dish.

-- Hayes has driven home a run in 11 games this year (21.6%), including more than one RBI in 9.8% of his games and producing three or more of his team's runs on three occasions..
+- Hayes has driven home a run in 12 games this season (23.1%), including more than one RBI in 11.5% of his games and producing three or more of his team's runs on four occasions..

-- He has scored in 20 of 51 games this year, and more than once 5 times.
+- He has scored in 21 games this season (40.4%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.